-Trojan is often used in historic preservation projects because it doesn't change the look of the building (e.g. no shiney or darker appearance) as well as it helps preserve the surface from future degradation.
+Trojan is often used in historic preservation projects because it doesn't change the look of the building (e.g. no shiny or darker appearance) as well as it helps preserve the surface from future degradation.

 All foreign matter is cancerous to concrete and masonry.
 Foreign matter is any acid, alkali, chemical or oil that is embedded in the masonry.

 Trojan Masonry Sealer was designed to penetrate (2 - 4 inches) into the masonry, concrete, plaster or stucco by starting from the surface and migrating down while concurrently binding all component parts of the masonry into a more dense, solid mass.
 Once this penetration takes place, all free lime and alkali are encapsulated for all time.
-As the masonry increases in density it becomes waterproofed and resistant to acid, oil and grease.
+As the masonry increases in density, it becomes waterproofed and resistant to acid, oil, and grease.
 Trojan will also stop dusting, rutting and spalling as well as prevent static.

 This process will stop any current deterioration of the surface such as cracking, crumbling, seepage or pitting while simultaneously increasing the density and tensile strength.
 All voids within the concrete are filled thus preventing any penetration of water or contaminants from the surface either horizontally or vertically.
 Thus contaminants cannot be absorbed by the masonry and instead stay on top of the surface where they can more easily be washed off.
 In regard to a slab, the Trojan will substantially reduce vapor emission and water coming up from the ground.

 Anything applied only to the surface of the masonry/concrete must eventually come off due to aeration and deterioration.
-Trojan, because of its deep penetrating ability, cannot deteriorate or aerate; instead it cures, waterproofs and seals both masonry and concrete permanently.
+Trojan, because of its deep penetrating ability, cannot deteriorate or aerate; instead, it cures, waterproofs and seals both masonry and concrete permanently.

-Any asphalt, tile, linoleum or paint will better adhere to the masonry/concrete after a treatment of Trojan Masonry Sealer.
+Any asphalt, tile, linoleum or paint will better adhere to the masonry/concrete after treatment of Trojan Masonry Sealer.
 Due to the alkali being encapsulated and the masonry waterproofed, Trojan will help prevent the alkali and limes from attacking the adhesives that are used to secure the tile/linoleum.

 WHAT IS CONCRETE DUST?

-Every time a truck or person moves over concrete floors, small particles on the concrete surface are ground away to form a concrete dust.
-Yet, this is not an ordinary dust, it is sharp silicate which cuts into machinery, merchandise, as well as the lungs of a company's employees or customers, causing damage in every instance.
+Every time a truck or person moves over concrete floors, small particles on the concrete surface are ground away to form concrete dust.
+Yet, this is not ordinary dust, it is sharp silicate which cuts into machinery, merchandise, as well as the lungs of a company's employees or customers, causing damage in every instance.
 Concrete dust is a sure sign that your floors are disintegrating and will soon demand expensive repairs.

-Trojan Masonry Sealer bonds the surface to eliminate dusting therefore causing the billions of independent particles (concrete dust) of masonry to be solidified into one entity, eliminating costly machinery repair, lung infection and annoying dust.
+Trojan Masonry Sealer bonds the surface to eliminate dusting, therefore, causing the billions of independent particles (concrete dust) of masonry to be solidified into one entity, eliminating costly machinery repair, lung infection and annoying dust.

 BENEFITS USING TROJAN MASONRY SEALER